Halil9901/raycast-ai-grammar-fix-ext/README.md

 1. Copy some text to your clipboard.
 2. Trigger the extension from Raycast.
 3. View the revised text and copy it back to your clipboard!

-## Example
-**Input:**
-"I want to create a raycast extension for Mac.
-I want the user to enter their API key and then use the extension."

-**Output:**
-"I want to create a Raycast extension for Mac.
-I want the user to enter their API key and then use the extension."